sfc-gh-dwilczak/tutorials/docs/dbt/setup/index.md

 Create a new deploy job.
 ![create job](images/32.png)

 We'll give our job a name.
-The enirement should be production and we want to run the command ``dbt build`` similar to when we were in development.
+The environment should be production and we want to run the command ``dbt build`` similar to when we were in development.
 Next we'll select to generate docs and run on a schedule.
 Click save when finished.
 ![job setup](images/33.png)

 Now that we created the job, lets run it.